11 triggers for psoriasis flares

 Quickly treating a flare can help reduce symptoms and ease discomfort.
 Most people treat their psoriasis symptoms with creams applied to the skin.
-Doctors may treat severe psoriasis with UV therapy or oral medication.
+Light therapy may also help.

 Keeping the skin moisturized can help control psoriasis flares and prevent some discomfort.
 Using warm water rather than hot water to bath or shower can help reduce skin irritation.

 Psoriasis is usually a long-term or lifelong condition.
 Certain factors are likely to trigger flares in psoriasis symptoms, including weather, medications, stress, and skin injuries.